gsoft-inc/sg-trainings/TypeScript/cheatsheet.md

 When writing Redux actions/reducers/handlers, you will most likely use the following types :

-1. **AppState:** AppState represents the all the state in the redux store.
-Since we have no way for now to create a type representing all the state, **AppState** is equal to **any**.
-AppState is declared in src/app/@types/global.d.ts, and does not need to be imported in a file to be used (it is declared globally)

-2. **Action:** Action is the type returned by the action builder.
+1. **Action:** Action is the type returned by the action builder.
 It contains a `type` and a `payload` and other properties used by middlewares.
 It is imported from the core : `import { Action } from "@core/redux"`.

-3. **ActionPayload:** ActionPayload is another alias for **any**.
+2. **ActionPayload:** ActionPayload is another alias for **any**.
 We don't have a way for now to associate the right action payload type with the action type.
+It is imported from the core : `import { Action } from "@core/redux"`.

+3. **DefaultRootState:** Represent the entire Redux State.
+We will be "Augmenting" this interface with every new reducer we create.
+It is imported from the core : `import { Action } from "react-redux"`.

 ### useSelector